fyalcin/tribosurf/README.md

  1. Make sure that you have conda installed or download and install miniconda from [here](https://docs.conda.io/en/latest/miniconda.html).
  2. Update conda and then create a new python 3 environment named "TriboFlow" (or whatever you decide) by typing `conda update conda` followed by `conda create --name TriboFlow python=3`
  3. Switch to your new environment: `conda activate TriboFlow`
- 4. Now install some fundamental packages with conda: `conda install numpy scipy matplotlib ipython vtk dnspython`
+ 4. Now install some fundamental packages with conda: `conda install numpy scipy matplotlib ipython vtk dnspython maggma -c conda-forge`

 [Back to top](#toc)
 ### Install and configure MonogoDB locally if you want your database to run also in conda<a name="mongodb"></a>
 This is **optional** and you should skip these steps if you **already have a database running** somewhere that you want to use and can access from the machine you are using.
 See also [this section](https://atomate.org/installation.html#mongodb) of the atomate installation instructions.
- 1. Install the conda package (which is unfortunately a bit out of date) of MongoDB by simply running `conda install -c anaconda mongodb` while the TriboFlow environment is active.
+ 1. Install the conda package (use conda-forge for a newer version; 4.2.10 instead of 4.0.3) of MongoDB by simply running `conda install -c anaconda mongodb=4.2.10 -c conda-forge` while the TriboFlow environment is active.
  2. You should now have access to the mongo shell via the `mongo`  command and the daemon via the `mongod` command.
 Before we create the database and set up the daemon, we have to prepare a configuration file and decide where the database should be located.
 The location will be referred to as `<YourMongoPath>`, and you put the configuration file `mongod.conf` there.
 It should look somewhat similar to the yaml file below, but you can also tune it according to the options given [here](https://docs.mongodb.com/v4.0/reference/configuration-options/).
 Importand settings are `storage.dbPath` (where your database will be located), `processManagement.fork` (If true, the process will run in the background and not block your shell), `net.port` (use the standard port for MongoDB: 27017), and `security.authorization` (should be disabled in the beginning to set up the users).
 Note that you must use spaces and not tabs in YAML!

 Example mongod.conf file:<a name="mongodconf"></a>